-Ukraine’s Zelenskiy calls on NATO to accelerate its accession
+Ukraine’s Zelenskiy calls on Nato to accelerate its accession

 The Kremlin has not denied the troop movements but Russian presidential spokesman Dmitry Peskov insisted they were "not threatening anyone” and pointed out that Russia was entitled move troops around on its own territory as part of its own security.

-Peskov responded to Zelenskiy's comments on April 6, saying that NATO membership for Ukraine would not help resolve the conflict in Ukraine.
+Peskov responded to Zelenskiy's comments on April 6, saying that Nato membership for Ukraine would not help resolve the conflict in Ukraine.

 "We very much doubt that this will help Ukraine settle its domestic problem," Peskov said.
 "From our point of view, it will only worsen the situation.”